0xgioser/Polygon-Improvement-Proposals-1/README.md

 This repository tracks ongoing improvements to Polygon.
 It contains:

-- The [process document](https://forum.polygon.technology/) that governs how protocols are published here
+- The [process document](https://forum.polygon.technology/) that governs how protocols is published here.
+- The PIPs that are successfully submited.
+- The Project Management of the PIPs process and the Builders Meetings (read bellow).

 If you would like to become an PIP Editor, please check NEEDS UPDATE.